MiraBellierr/bun-discord-bot/README.md

 # Bun Discord Bot

 An interaction Discord bot written in JS and TS using Bun runtime environment.
 Contains simple get avatar and get user info commands.
-Starting a bot only takes 0.02 - 0.05 ms.
+Starting up the bot only takes `0.02-0.05 ms`.

 ## This bot is created with Bun runtime